Loan Agreement Template, Free Download 2026

 What should be included in a loan agreement?

-A comprehensive loan agreement should include the names and addresses of the lender and borrower, the principal loan amount, the interest rate and calculation method, the repayment schedule with specific due dates, late payment penalties, default definitions and cure periods, an acceleration clause, prepayment terms, governing law, and signature blocks.
+A complete loan agreement should include the names and addresses of the lender and borrower, the principal loan amount, the interest rate and calculation method, the repayment schedule with specific due dates, late payment penalties, default definitions and cure periods, an acceleration clause, prepayment terms, governing law, and signature blocks.
 For secured loans, the agreement should reference the collateral and the separate security agreement.
 For business loans, financial covenants and reporting requirements are also common.

 What is the difference between a loan agreement and a promissory note?

-A promissory note is a one-sided promise by the borrower to repay a debt.
+A printable promissory note is a one-sided promise by the borrower to repay a debt.
 It creates an obligation only for the borrower and is classified as a negotiable instrument under UCC Article 3, meaning it can be transferred to third parties.
 A loan agreement is a bilateral contract that creates obligations for both parties: the lender agrees to provide funds under certain conditions, and the borrower agrees to repay under the stated terms.
 Loan agreements typically contain more detailed provisions such as covenants, representations, and conditions precedent to disbursement.

 Do personal loans need a written agreement?